 Now, I know that there are other ways people are being affected by this situation, and we want to focus on things that we can do now and that we are doing now to save money.

 I know many people are asking these questions:

 - How can we save in a recession?

-- How can we prepare for the 2020 recession?
+- How can we prepare for a recession?

-The truth is that we don’t have the answer, but we do know that a 2020 recession is investable.
+We don’t have the answer, but we do know that a recession is investable.

 What is a recession?